New Orleans Jazz Fest lets visitors taste city's rich heritage

 He said musicians see it as a prestigious event that offers a big audience, but they also just like the festival's New Orleans vibe.

 "It has the feel of New Orleans and its food and culture," he said.
-"It's just unlike anything else, and for a lot of people, it's their favourite festival in the world."
+"It's just unlike anything else, and for a lot of people, it's their favorite festival in the world."

 Jazz Fest has helped carry the New Orleans brand far and wide, Kappus said.
 Major music events around the world routinely include Louisiana bands in their lineups, and younger musicians are finding the kind of fame that once accrued only to long-established groups such as the Neville Brothers.